elchs/LetoDBf/Readme.txt

       6. Variables management

-      Letodb allows to manage variables, which are shared between applications, connected to the server.
-Variables are separated into groups and may be of logical, integer or character type.
-You can set a variable, get it, delete or increment/decrement ( numerical, of course ).
+ Letodb allows to manage variables, which are shared between applications, connected to the server and with the server itself.
 All operations on variables are performed consecutively by one thread, so the variables may work as semaphores.

-See the functions list for a syntax of appropriate functions and tests/test_var.prg for a sample.
-      Letodb.ini may contain lines to determine the maximum number of variables and a maximum size of a text variable.
+ Scroll to section: 7.9 Server variable functions, and check a first example in tests/test_var.prg.

       7. Functions list